Updated: Apr 9

 Once I discovered this information, I went back to not using protein again.
 I still hadn't found one I liked (most have too many ingredients + I HATE the flavor of stevia which so many brands proudly add).
 Fast forward to recently when I discovered Vani Hari (you may know her as the Food Babe) launched her own protein powders.
-(She also has turmeric supplements as well as bone broth and marine collagen if you're not vegan and those are your thing).
+(She also has a variety of high-quality supplements as well as marine collagen if you're not vegan and that's your thing).
 Vani is the one person I respect and trust when it comes to food, so I KNEW I had to try her protein powder.
 They sent me some samples of the vanilla and chocolate and I was immediately sold and became an ambassador because I knew this was something I needed to spread the word about.
 And guess what?!
 They also help with the occasional headache I get!
 Well, the chocolate did in a smoothie.
 And bonus points that it was delicious.

 Her vanilla protein powder contains 5 ingredients and the chocolate 6.
 Look at this comparison!